efmkoene/efmkoene.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About me / CV
 subtitle: ""
 ---

 My name is Erik Koene, I am  PhD student at the ETH Zürich.
-Please find [my CV for more information](/CV_English-2.pdf).
+Please find [my CV in PDF format](/CV_English-2.pdf), or read on for more information.

 ## Education